 • You are still in the first four months of the tenancy;

-• You have not been served with an improvement notice regarding the property in question by the local authority in the six months prior to the Section 21 Notice being served.
+• You have been served with an improvement notice regarding the property in question by the local authority in the six months prior to the Section 21 Notice being served.
 A hazard awareness notice will not prevent use of the Section 21 Notice;

-• The property in question has not been the subject of emergency remedial action by the local authority in the six months prior to the Section 21 notice being served;
+• The property in question has been the subject of emergency remedial action by the local authority in the six months prior to the Section 21 notice being served;

-• you must not have performed a 'retaliatory eviction';
+• You must not have performed a 'retaliatory eviction';

 • You have not provided the tenant with a gas safety certificate prior to the tenancy and on each renewal of the landlord gas safety certificate (do not rely on the technician providing this to the tenant – give a copy and get a receipt).
 It may be possible to provide the certificate after commencement of the tenancy but this is currently with the courts pending possible appeal by a tenant;